Article

 In addition, hyponatremia was found in type II and III patients, particularly those with adjacent white matter lesions, supporting the hypothesis that electrolyte imbalance may contribute to the pathogenesis of CLOCCs.

 The cerebrospinal fluid (CSF) samples collected from five patients showed normal cell count, glucose, and chloride concentrations, and elevated levels of total proteins in one patient.
-All patients tested positive for the SARS-CoV-2 virus via RT-PCR.

 Conclusion

 In this study, clinical and radiological findings of eight patients with COVID-19-associated CLOCCs are presented, highlighting the favorable prognosis and the importance of considering CLOCCs in the differential diagnosis of neurological symptoms in neuroCOVID-19 patients.
 However, the retrospective nature of the study and the small number of patients limit the generalizability of these findings.
-Given the ongoing threat of SARS-CoV-2 variants, further research is necessary to comprehend the full range of neurological effects of COVID-19 and to define future treatment strategies.
+Given the ongoing threat of SARS-CoV-2 variants, further research is necessary to understand the full range of neurological effects of COVID-19 and to define future treatment strategies.

 This article was published in Brain and Behavior.